luminateaustralia/g-dai/README.md

 - **Change scores** compare the baseline average to the 3-month and 6-month averages.
 - **Reproducibility** — generating a report freezes a snapshot of all computed metric results, so a report's outputs never change even if new data is imported later.
 - **Donor-to-shelter matching** infers links from product category, postcode and quantity agreement (Order IDs in customer orders and shelter dispatch sheets are separate systems and are not compared).
 Traces below the confidence threshold go to manual review.
 Each trace stores its method, confidence and the candidate orders considered for explainability.
+- **Weekly allocation (Beta)** runs a separate engine at `/donations-beta`: demand is aggregated per ISO week, shelter, and product subtype; donor supply is drawn from a cumulative pool with carry-forward; shortfalls are recorded as Too Good gap fills.
+See [`src/lib/donations-beta/`](src/lib/donations-beta/).
 - **Privacy** — shelters flagged with a sensitive address have their name and precise location withheld from anyone without the sensitive-view permission and from all partner-facing exports and thank-you emails.

 ## Deploy to Cloudflare Workers